 German Missionaries in Australia

 A web-directory of intercultural encounters

-German Lutheran and Moravian missionaries established the first and also the longest surviving Aboriginal missions in Queensland.
+German Lutheran and Moravian missionaries established the earliest and also the longest surviving Aboriginal missions.
 Until World War I practically half of the missions were staffed with German speakers.
-Their encounters with indigenous people are integral to the telling of Queensland’s multicultural and indigenous history.
+Their encounters with indigenous people are integral to the telling of Australia's multicultural and indigenous history.

 This web-directory gives detailed insight into their backgrounds, their aspirations and frustrations.
 It provides materials from private collections and overseas archives and frames these in their wider historical context.

 This is a project funded by the Australian Research Council (ARC), 2011-2015.

 For more information on the research team, use the Menu item 'Contact Us'.

 Please note that this website is under construction,